-As Australia’s number one university and ranked among the world’s leaders in education, teaching and research institutions, the University of Melbourne (UoM) has reinforced its place at the top through the realisation of a global benchmark life-sciences complex.
+As Australia’s number one university and ranked among the world’s leaders in education, teaching and research institutions, the University of Melbourne has reinforced its place at the top through the realisation of a global benchmark life sciences complex.

-The new AUD100 million facility will be home to three faculties: Agriculture and Veterinary Science; Medicine, Dentistry and Health Sciences; and Science.
-It offers Australia’s most sophisticated STEMM teaching labs and facilities in a building designed to achieve a 6-Star Green Star As Built rating.
-The premier biosciences teaching, learning, research and engagement district will also ensure the University maintains its global veterinary accreditation beyond 2020 – safeguarding the only globally accredited veterinary course in Victoria.
+The AUD100 million facility is home to three faculties: Veterinary and Agricultural Sciences; Medicine, Dentistry and Health Sciences; and Science.
+It offers Australia’s most sophisticated STEMM teaching labs and facilities, in one state-of-the-art complex in Parkville that has achieved a world leading 6-Star Green Star As Built rating.
+The premier life sciences teaching, learning, research and engagement district will also ensure the university maintains its global veterinary accreditation beyond 2020 – safeguarding the only globally accredited veterinary course in Victoria.

 An early project challenge faced by Aurecon and the University of Melbourne was an ambitious programme driven by the requirement for teaching to commence at the start of 2019.
 Our team managed multiple contracts concurrently and delivered practical completion of the main building works by December 2018 – ahead of schedule and under budget.

 Challenging heritage and town planning issues caused early delays, but Aurecon’s unconventional thinking brought the project back on track by instigating the merging of the main works and early works contracts.
-This accelerated the programme and brought the main works back on schedule ensuring the building and University met the requirements for the global Veterinary accreditation.
+This accelerated the programme, ensuring the building and university met the requirements for the global veterinary accreditation.
 Significant cost benefits were realised through making up for six weeks of lost time, while Aurecon also avoided the significant operational disruptions should the facility not have been ready for teaching at the start of 2019.

-In a university first, three faculties – Veterinary and Agricultural Science; Medicine, Dentistry and Health Sciences; and Science ‒ will share PC2 enabled wet and dry teaching laboratories, as well as a large object-based learning space and other formal and informal learning areas – all connected in one precinct.
+In a university first, three faculties – Veterinary and Agricultural Sciences, Medicine, Dentistry and Health Sciences, and Science – share PC2 enabled wet and dry teaching laboratories, as well as a large object-based learning space and other formal and informal learning areas – all connected in one precinct.

-With competing needs and priorities between faculties, Aurecon’s analytical and client-focused approach to stakeholder engagement assisted the UoM in successfully delivering a functional and inspiring centre that supports the University’s aspirations, meets all needs, facilitates flexible learning and teaching at scale and optimises investment.
+With competing needs and priorities between faculties, Aurecon’s analytical and client-focused approach to stakeholder engagement assisted the university in successfully delivering a functional and inspiring centre that supports the university’s aspirations, meets all needs, facilitates flexible learning and teaching at scale and optimises investment.

 The management of multiple stakeholders, in a highly visible environment, saw thorough and continual stakeholder engagement throughout the course of design and construction with high numbers of formal design meetings, town halls and page turns.
 Throughout Aurecon’s involvement in the project, there were over 145 formal design meetings, each looking to solve a different issue that users faced.